nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-3.md

   * *[Rate limiting](#rate_limiting)*
   * *[Conclusion](#conclusion)*

-This post follows from Part 2 and continues delving into the code.
-To understand how the scraper proceeds with actually scraping, we'll examine the manner in which users and threads are scraped.
+This post follows from Part 2 and continues delving into the code, examining the manner in which users and threads are scraped.
 We'll follow the flow of data through the program, seeing how the various functions and classes interact.